smith-tg/pharm_r_workshop_1/README.md

 #### Mac OS X

-- If on OS X, you should see a package labeled r-3.5.1.exe (again, the specific version number may be different).
-Double click this file to extract the files from the downloaded package.
+- Follow the link for Mac OS X on the page.
+- Download the file labeled "R-3.5.1.pkg" (the specific version number may vary depending on when you visit the page).
+-

 #### Ubuntu